Wendell Ambassador, Laurie DiDonato, at Wendell Library 12/30

 LIBRARY OFFICE HOURS

-Additional time and locations are being established.
-If you are interested in earning Time Dollars by holding office hours at your local library, contact Amber at 978-544-1869 or amber@yes_inc.org.
+If you are interested in earning Time Dollars by holding office hours at your local library, contact Amber at 978-544-1869 or amber@yes-inc.org.

 Mark Your Calendar: Upcoming Events!